María de Buenos Aires: Performance history

 The Mill City Summer Opera presented María between 14 and 20 July 2017 in Minneapolis with Catalina Cuervo as María, Luis Alejandro Orozco as El Payador, and Milton Loayza as El Duende.
 The production was directed by David Lefkowich and choreographed by Fernanda Ghi.
 The bandoneón artist was Juan Pablo Jofre.

 The Pan American Symphony Orchestra will present the work for the third time on September 16, 2017, at the George Washington University's Lisner Auditorium with an all-Argentine cast, featuring Mariana Quinteros as María, Hugo Medrano as El Duende, Martin de Leon as El Payador and Gorrion and Rodolfo Zanetti on bandoneón.

 Pensacola Opera will present "María" on November 10 and 12, 2017, as part of Pensacola's Foo Foo Festival.
 The cast features the company's 2017-18 Artists in Residence: Evelyn Saavedra, Camille Sherman, Eric Dean Wassenaar, and Brent Hetherington.
 It will be conducted by Cody Martin, with stage direction by Octavio Cardenas and choreography by Richard Steinert.
 David Alsina will be on bandoneón.

 Nashville Opera performed the work at the Noah Liff Opera Center from Nov 10–12, 2017.
 The production featured Cassandra Zoe Velasco as Maria, Luis Alejandro Orozco as El Payador, and Luis Ledesma as El Duende.
 For the production the performance hall was turned into an exotic tango lounge with tables and chairs.

 To this date, Colombian opera singer Catalina Cuervo holds the distinction of having participated in the most performances of "María de Buenos Aires."
 Ms. Cuervo has performed the role of María for numerous prestigious companies, including the Milwaukee Opera (2011), Cincinnati Opera (2012), Florida Grand Opera (2013), Syracuse Opera (2014), Anchorage Opera (2016), Opera Grand Rapids (2016), Atlanta Opera (2017), Mill City Summer Opera (2017), and others.

+In March 2025, the work was recreated in its integral version at La Cité Bleue in Geneva by bandoneonist William Sabatier, with the 18 original tableaux reconstructed from a previously unpublished live recording from 1968.
+This restoration brings back the complete dramaturgical form envisioned by Piazzolla and Ferrer.
+This historic reconstruction, praised by critics, marks a turning point in the contemporary reception of the operita.
+For the first time since 1968, audiences can experience the work in its full musical, poetic, and symbolic integrity.
+It is now regarded as a cornerstone of modern staged tango.